 Forrest Wickman is Slate’s culture editor.
 He lives in Brooklyn.

-Megan Wiegand is Slate’s managing editor.
+Megan Wiegand is Slate’s senior managing editor.
 She is a graduate of Ohio State University and the Missouri School of Journalism.

 Mary Wilson is a senior podcast producer.
 Previously, she covered politics in Pennsylvania for the state’s public radio network and NPR.
 Her work has appeared on The Takeaway, on Marketplace, and in TheBurg magazine.
 She graduated from Fordham University in the Bronx.